Steven Norman Carlton

 - Born December 22, 1944 in Miami, FL USA

 "Carlton does not pitch to the hitter, he pitches through him.
 The batter hardly exists for Steve.
-He's playing an elevated game of catch." - Tim McCarver, Carlton's catcher with the Cardinals
+He's playing an elevated game of catch." - Tim McCarver, Carlton's personal catcher

 Steve Carlton was a big, imposing left-hander with a good fastball and an astonishing slider ("like drinking coffee with a fork," Willie Stargell supposedly said of trying to hit it).
 He was a four-time National League Cy Young Award winner, ten-time All-Star, and the last man to pitch over 300 innings in a season (304 in 1980).
 He won 329 games en route to the Hall of Fame, the #2 all-time southpaw and most career wins in baseball since Warren Spahn's 363.

 Early career with the Cardinals

-In the early 1980s Carlton was locked in a classic pitchers' duel with Nolan Ryan for the lead in the all-time strikeouts list.
-Entering the 1983 season, three pitchers were within 100 strikeouts of Walter Johnson's career strikeout record of 3,508.
-It is a record he had held since passing Cy Young's total of 2,803 in 1921.
-Closing in on the record, Nolan Ryan was second on the list with 3,494 strikeouts (14 away), Gaylord Perry was third with 3,452 (56), and Steve Carlton was fourth with 3,434 (74).
-Ryan was the first to pass Johnson, however by the end of the year, Carlton who had a huge strikeout season (275) surpassed Perry, then Johnson and Nolan Ryan to take the overall strikeout lead.
-By the end of the year Carlton led Ryan 3,709-3,677.
-Gaylord Perry who was in his final season, was never a factor, although he too would surpass Johnson before retiring with 3,534 strikeouts.
-Now a two-man race, in 1984 Carlton and Ryan routinely alternated at the top spot in career strikeouts, with Ryan finishing with a two-strikeout lead 3,874-3,872.
-However, Carlton had an injury-plagued and ineffective 1985 and never overtook Ryan in 1985 or ever again.
-His last lead was after his September 4, 1984 start - 3,857 to 3,854.
-Nolan started the following day, struck out 8 for a 3,862-3,857 advantage and took the lead for good.
+In the early 1980s, Carlton was locked in a spirited duel with Nolan Ryan for the lead on the all-time strikeout list.
+Entering the 1983 season, three pitchers were within 100 strikeouts of Walter Johnson's record of 3,508, a mark "The Big Train" had held since topping Cy Young's 2,803 in 1921.
+Closing in on the record, Nolan Ryan was second, 14 away, Gaylord Perry third, 56 away, and Carlton fourth, 74 back.
+Though Ryan was the first to pass Johnson, by the end of the year Carlton's huge 275 strikeout season surpassed first Perry, then Johnson, and finally Ryan, 3,709 to 3,677, to take the overall lead.
+Perry, who was in his final season, was never again a factor, though he too would surpass Johnson before retiring with 3,534 strikeouts.

 - 10-time NL All-Star (1968, 1969, 1971, 1972, 1974, 1977 & 1979-1982)